psu13/mutable-hakyll/draft/quantum.md

 is the dot product of the original vector with the appropriate row of the matrix.

-So the easiest operator to write down is the identity ($\bf 1$)... which just looks like the unit vector basis vectors written on top of one another
+So the easiest operator to write down is the identity ($\bf 1$)... which just looks like the unit vector basis vectors written next to one another

 $$ {\bf 1} =
 \begin{pmatrix}